RaonControl/siteApps/README.md

 ## Requirements

-Need to install EPICS_BASE, RAON_SITELIBS, and synApps
+Need to install EPICS_BASE, RAON_SITELIBS, and synApps, please see http://github.com/jeonghanlee/scripts_for_epics

 ## IOC running with GNU SCREEN